MTadder/YueRunner/README.md

 ## Features

-provides palette commands, and a status bar button for compiling any currently open `yue` script.
+provides palette commands, and a simple status bar button for compiling any currently open `yue` script, and/or project.

 ### Commands